Love Songs for the Retarded: Recording

 King similarly recalled the session going swiftly, but felt that the material on the demo tape was better in some respects because the band had been more relaxed and not as rushed as they were during the album session: "We busted out all the songs and the next day [O'Neill] few out around 2 PM.
 I did vocals and we banged it out quick.
 It was fun, though all of us in the Queers knew we could have done better at home.
 Still, if Lookout was paying for it we were honored to go do it.
 Ben was a real inspiration, as even then I highly respected his songwriting."
 Weasel shares writing credit with King on two of the album's tracks, "Fuck the World" and "I Can't Stop Farting".
 A version of "Fuck the World" recorded by Screeching Weasel was later included on the 2005 reissue of Wiggle.
-"I Can't Stand You" was written by Ron Nole, aka Ronnie Parasite, of the New Jersey punk band the Parasites.
+"I Can't Stand You" was written by Ron Nole, Ronnie Parasite, of the New Jersey punk band the Parasites.

 Though uncredited, Livermore and the others at the studio performed gang vocals on the album, including the songs "You're Tripping" and "I Hate Everything".
 To his disappointment, Livermore "couldn't quite nail" the backing vocals on "Debra Jean", despite having practiced the song for weeks in advance.
 King's roommate Harlan performed the guitar lead on "Night of the Livid Queers".
 B-Face did the artwork and layout for the LP sleeve and insert, to which Lookout's Chris Appelgren added illustrations including a "borrowed" Felix the Cat comic strip in which Felix demonstrates the five senses by getting drunk, and an image of Felix playing the banjo from the 1927 Educational Pictures feature Uncle Tom's Crabbin; Appelgren later developed this into the "Queers cat", a character he included in the artwork of several of the band's subsequent releases.
 He also adapted B-Face's layout for the compact disc release of the album.